 '''

-workstation$ ssh -X gallardo.otago.ac.nz xclock
+workstation$ ssh -X vertex.otago.ac.nz xclock

 Banner romoved.

 A clock should pop up on your display.

+It may not work on MacOS if the X11 server is not available.

 '''

 • Banners are written to stderr, so we can redirect that if we really don't want to see banners (note though that this might also cause other things to be ignored, which could be bad).
 In this case we're counting the number of lines in the output (which as it happens, isn't very interesting at all.)